 When attempting to manually register a control from the command line using the RegSvr32.exe utility, an error is displayed stating that the ActiveX control was loaded but the call to DllRegisterServer failed with error code 0x80040200.

-This error can occur on Windows Vista or Windows Server 2008 and later platforms with UAC enabled.
+This error can occur on Windows Vista or Windows Server 2008 and later versions of Windows with UAC enabled.
 Because registration requires access to a restricted area of the registry, it must be done with elevated privileges using an administrative command prompt.
 This can be done by right-clicking on the Command Prompt icon and selecting “Run as Administrator” or, on Widows 8.1 or Windows 10, right-clicking on the Windows icon in the taskbar and selecting “Command Prompt (Admin)”.

 If you are using a 64-bit version of Windows, you should also make sure that you’re registering the correct version of the control.
 On 32-bit versions of Windows, the SocketTools ActiveX controls are installed in C:\Windows\System32.
 On 64-bit Windows, the 32-bit ActiveX controls are installed in C:\Windows\Syswow64 and the 64-bit ActiveX controls are installed in C:\Windows\System32.
 To register a 32-bit control on a 64-bit Windows system, the command should look like this:

 Where control is the file name of the ActiveX control you want to register.
 If you are manually copying a control from one system to another, it should also be noted that registering a control is different from licensing.
 To deploy an application that uses a SocketTools ActiveX control, it must be compiled on the system with a SocketTools development license.
 A registered control will still generate a runtime licensing error if the application is not properly licensed for redistribution.